afoun7/JambalayaTextGame/README.md

 ---Description---

-Jamabalaya Text is a word game based on the computer game, TextTwist.
+Jamabalaya Text is a word game, written in Python, based on the computer game, TextTwist.
 Users are given a set of letters and they must try to rearrange all the letters to make as many words as they can.
 This is a timed game.